 In some situations, the costs to obtain information about outputs may outweigh the benefits that it would provide to stakeholders.
 In other situations, determining outputs may even be impossible because they are not directly observable.
 In either case, the input method should be used.

 Cox Law contracts with Kempton Corporation to represent them in a civil suit.
-This involves consulting with Kempton Corporation, attempting settlement for Kempton Corporation, and representing them in court, if necessary.
-Because they are the best, Cox requires payment based on hours billed regardless of the outcome of the suit.
-Because Cox’s outputs are difficult or costly (if not impossible) to determine and measure, it should use an input method, such as costs incurred or hours billed, to measure contractual progress and recognize revenue.
+These legal services involve consulting with Kempton Corporation, attempting settlement for Kempton Corporation, and representing them in court, if necessary.
+Cox requires payment based on hours billed regardless of the outcome of the suit.
+Because Cox’s outputs are difficult or costly (if not impossible) to determine and measure, Cox should use an input method, such as costs incurred or hours billed, to measure contractual progress and to recognize revenue.

-When the Input and Output Methods are Inappropriate
+When the Input and Output Methods Are Both Unreliable

 In some cases, neither the input method nor the output method may be a reliable measure of contract performance.
-This most often occurs during the beginning stages of a contract.
+This most often occurs during the first stages of a contract.
 If the progress on a contract cannot be reliably measured using one of the two methods, revenue may only be recognized to the extent that costs are incurred until measurement is possible.
-This can only be done if the costs incurred in performance of the contract obligations are expected to be recovered.
-If costs incurred aren’t expected to be recovered, the contract is outside the scope of ASC 606 (ASC 606-10-25-1) and revenue recognition is prohibited—even if consideration is received from the customer—until one of the following occur:
+However, this can only be done if the costs incurred in performance of the contract obligations are expected to be recovered.
+If costs incurred aren’t expected to be recovered, the contract is outside the scope of ASC 606 (ASC 606-10-25-1) and revenue recognition is prohibited—even if consideration is received from the customer—until one of the following occurs:

 - After reassessment, the contract is found to be within the scope of ASC 606-10-25-1, and costs are now likely to be recovered.
 Contracts that fail to fall within the scope of ASC 606-10-25-1 should be continually reevaluated (ASC 606-10-25-6).